📌 Overview

 Building With Ruby on Rails

-Besides Ruby on Rails, Aura Frames uses PostgreSQL and AWS as key technologies.
+Brief Recap from Part 1: Besides Ruby on Rails, Aura Frames uses PostgreSQL and AWS as key technologies.

 Technical Metrics

-Metric Value
+Metric Peak Value

-Average response time (10am to 9pm CT) 650 milliseconds
+Average Response Time (10am to 9pm CT) 650 milliseconds

-Cloudfront global requests 33,675,000/hour (561K requests/second)
+Cloudfront Global Requests 33,675,000/hour (561K requests/second)

-Image Processing EC2 Instances Count Peak 2990
+Image Processing EC2 Instances Count 2990

-API EC2 Instances Count Peak 1849
+API EC2 Instances Count 1849

-Background Job Processing Peak 11.8 million jobs/hour (197K jobs/second)
+Background Job Processing Rate 11.8 million jobs/hour (197K jobs/second)

 Aura Frames #1 App U.S. App Store Christmas Day